jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/registration/registration.rst

    :width: 400
    :align: center

-5. Select personal account checkbox if this checkbox not selected.
+5. Select personal account checkbox if this checkbox not selected

 .. image:: pic_registration/personal_registration_2.png
    :width: 400
    :align: center

-6. Fill in name and last name fields.
+6. Fill in name and last name fields

 .. image:: pic_registration/personal_registration_3.png
    :width: 400
    :align: center

-7. Fill in "Password" field and repeat fill in password in "Confirm password" field.
+7. Fill in "Password" field and repeat fill in password in "Confirm password" field

 .. image:: pic_registration/personal_registration_5.png
    :width: 400
    :align: center

 8. After filled all required fields button "Create Account" stay active and clickable.
-Click on the button for continue registration.
+Click on the button for continue registration

 .. image:: pic_registration/personal_registration_6.png
    :width: 400
    :align: center

-9. After you click on "Create account", this button will be enabled after you filled in all required fields and will be navigate you to  main application page.
+9. After you click on "Create account", this button will be enabled after you filled in all required fields and will be navigate you to  main application page

 .. image:: pic_registration/registration_submit_btn.png
    :width: 400